jeremypeter/grunt-litmus/README.md

 })
 ```

+## Troubleshooting

+If you're having issues with Litmus taking forever to load a test or the title of the test is showing up as "No Subject", it is most likely an issue with the Litmus API.
+You can check the [Litmus status](http://status.litmus.com) page to find out if their having any issues.
+If that's not the case, submit an issue and we'll look into further.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.1.5 - Added more logging information about a test.
+Fixes [#16](https://github.com/yargalot/Email-Builder/issues/16)
+0.1.4 - Added options.delay
 0.1.3 - Add +1 to each duplicate title
 0.1.0 - Initial release